 The OECD Guidelines for Multinational Enterprises are recommendations by governments to multinational corporations.
 They contain voluntary guidelines and standards for responsible enterprise behaviour in line with relevant legislation.
 According to the guidelines, companies have to respect the human rights of people affected by their activities.
-At the update in 2011, the recommendations have been entirely aligned with the Ruggie Framework.
+At the update in 2011, the recommendations have been entirely aligned with the Ruggie Framework and its United Nations Guiding Principles on Business and Human Rights (UNGPs).